PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict what the species pool at a particular location is?

-As species form the basis of both network structure and interactions knowing which species are present at a particular site will inforom on the potential interactions that _could_ occur.
+As species form the basis of both network structure and interactions knowing which species are present at a particular site will inform on the potential interactions that _could_ occur.
 A common approach in biogeography to predict whether a species will be present or absent at specific sites is to use species distribution models (SDMs) based on known occurrences and environmental